 Georg Feuerstein was a German Indologist who wrote over 30 books on Yoga, Tantra, and Hinduism and translated some of the most important Hindu texts.
 In Tantra: Path of Ecstasy, he discusses how Shakti is divine energy that can lead you to infinite bliss.

-Despite what the name suggests, the book is not about achieving ecstasy through sex but how you can achieve it in life through enlightenment.
+Despite what the name suggests, the book is not about achieving ecstasy through physical intimacy but how you can achieve it in life through enlightenment.
 Feuerstein dispels many common misconceptions about Tantra and introduces the true philosophy of this spiritual practice.

 While Feuerstein acknowledges that Tantric teachings are found in Jainism and Vajrayana Buddhism, this book focuses on how the philosophy fits in with Hindu beliefs.
 Moreover, he does so in an accessible and easy-to-understand way.
 It’s purely theoretical, though, as it doesn’t teach the Tantric practices.
 Still, it makes a fab addition to a more practical, hands-on Tantra guide.